stakater/mto-docs/content/explanation/tenant-policies/networking.md

     tenantPolicies:
         network:
             disableIntraTenantNetworking: true
 ```

-The flags works by deploying a set of `NetworPolicies` for each tenant which filteres incomming traffic comming from another tenants namespace.
+The flag works by deploying a set of `NetworPolicies` for each tenant which filters incoming traffic coming from another tenants namespace.
 It allows all other traffic.

 The `NetworkPolicy` is as follows: